Health Sciences - Allied Health, Bachelor of Science

 The online B.S.
-Health Sciences Surgical Technology program provides an innovative "upside-down 2+2" curriculum that prepares students to advance their careers in health-related fields.
+Health Sciences Allied Health program provides an innovative "3+1" curriculum that prepares students to advance their careers in health-related fields.
 These programs are specifically designed for students who have completed their associate’s degree in an allied health discipline from a regionally-accredited program and who have successfully obtained the related professional license.
 Our programs provide students with foundational knowledge of health promotion, disease promotion concepts, and understanding of the interconnectedness of personal, family, organizational, community, and societal health.
 Our students will use this knowledge to work collaboratively to provide comprehensive patient-centered care.
 While completing this degree, students will expand their critical thinking, problem solving, and decision making skills and enhance their ability to communicate effectively with others in order to provide excellent care for their patients.
-We specialize in preparing students in enhancing their careers with an understanding of the importance of leadership and interprofessional teamwork among health professionals, as well as skills to sustain personal health and well-being.
+We specialize in preparing students in enhancing their careers with an understanding of the importance of leadership and inter-professional teamwork among health professionals, as well as skills to sustain personal health and well-being.

 Student Learning Outcomes

 Program Outcome 1: Graduates will demonstrate foundational knowledge of health promotion and disease prevention concepts.